 1. Green tea

-Green tea is a very good healthy alternative to coffee.
+Green tea is an excellent healthy alternative to coffee.
 A cup of green tea comes with several health benefits like reduced risk of cancers, metabolism boost, reduced risk of developing type 2 diabetes, etc.

 2. Matcha tea

 Matcha tea is the best antioxidant you can consume, next to green or white tea.
 No jittery feeling at all.
 Matcha comes in several forms, including powder that contains caffeine as well as amino acids.

 Including matcha powder in your diet can leave you feeling relaxed yet energized for the day.

 Another alternative to coffee to wake up fresh in the morning is yerba mate tea.

 It is rich in caffeine as well as theobromine.
 Drinking this tea, you may feel energized and stimulated without the shaky and jittery side effects of coffee.
 Just like many tea varieties, this is also high in antioxidants.

 This type of tea treats memory loss, promotes healthy bowel movements, lowers the risk of developing cancers, aids in regulating high blood pressure.

 One of my personal favorite coffee alternatives is smoothies.
 Smoothies are not only flavorful and good for your health, but the possibilities are endless.